-NPS and CDFG agree that should the Secretary issue a permit to DBOC under section 124, as a condition of receiving that permit, DBOC would be required to surrender its state water bottom lease to the CFGC prior to issuance of a new SUP by NPS.
+CDFG is participating in this EIS as a cooperating agency; therefore, NPS and CDFG have consulted during the preparation of this EIS.
+This consultation process is ongoing.
+The NPS has determined that because DBOC operations are located on tide and submerged lands that were granted in fee to the United States, the NPS, as the landowner, is the proper leasing authority for the DBOC operation.
+Therefore, should the Secretary issue a permit to DBOC under section 124, as a condition of receiving that permit, DBOC would be required to surrender its state water bottom lease to CFGC prior to issuance of a new SUP by NPS.
 DBOC would thereafter operate under the terms of the NPS permit.
-NPS would include certain provisions from the state water bottom lease in the new SUP, such as that relating to the "Escrow Account for Cleanup of Aquaculture Leases."
+NPS would include certain provisions of the state water bottom lease directly in the new SUP, such as that relating to the "Escrow Account for Cleanup of Aquaculture Leases."
 This will ensure that certain provisions relating to DBOC operations that are currently incorporated into the SUP by reference remain in force.
-While it would no longer administer a state water bottom lease, CDFG would continue to exercise regulatory authority over DBOC.
-Thus, CDFG would regulate DBOC's operation with respect to the stocking of aquatic organisms, brood stock acquisition, disease control, importation of aquatic organisms into the state, and the transfer of organisms between water bodies.

 Under section 124, if the Secretary decides to issue a new 10-year permit to DBOC, DBOC must pay the United States the fair market value of the federal property permitted to DBOC.
 A permit under section 124 would encompass the federally owned onshore and offshore areas used by DBOC.
-By terminating the state water bottom lease, DBOC would avoid any obligation to make lease payments to the state.
+By terminating the state water bottom lease, DBOC will avoid any obligation to make lease payments to the state.